 1. Study in Context

-For example, when reading the Book of Revelation in the Bible, it is helpful to understand the political and social climate of the Roman Empire in the first century AD.
+To give you an idea, when reading the Book of Revelation in the Bible, it is helpful to understand the political and social climate of the Roman Empire in the first century AD.
 This context can help you interpret the symbolic language and understand the message of hope and perseverance that the book offers.

 2. Pray and Meditate